-29 This is the address where the child lives for the majority of the school term time with a parent who has parental responsibility as defined in the Children Act 1989 or where an adult in the household is defined as a parent for the purpose of section 576 of the education Act 1996.
+- This is the address where the child lives for the majority of the school term time with a parent who has parental responsibility as defined in the Children Act 1989 or where an adult in the household is defined as a parent for the purpose of section 576 of the education Act 1996.
 This could include a person who is not a parent but who has parental responsibility for her or him.
-It will not usually include other relatives such as grandparents, uncles, aunts etc. unless they have all the rights, duties, powers and authority which by law a parent of a child has in relation to the child and their property.

-30 In the case of a child who normally lives during the school week with more than one parent at different addresses, the home address for the purpose of school admissions will be that of the parent who lives closest, as measured by straight line distance to the academy.
-If a family has more than one home, we will take as the home address the address where you and your child normally live for the majority of the school term time.
+It will not usually include other relatives such as grandparents, uncles, aunts etc. unless they have all the rights, duties, powers and authority which by law a parent of a child has in relation to the child and their property. - In the case of a child who normally lives during the school week with more than one parent at different addresses, or if the family uses more than one home, we will take as the home address the address where your child normally lives for the majority of the school term time.
 In either scenario if you can show that your child spends an equal amount of time at both addresses during school term time, you can choose which address to use on the application.